 Christmas is all about spending time with loved ones.

-This year, 11,000 sailors, soldiers, airmen and Royal Marines will be deployed on operations over the festive period.
+This year, 6,400 sailors, soldiers, airmen, and Royal Marines will be deployed on operations throughout the festive period.

 While families at home celebrate Christmas, troops will be working around the clock in many time zones to keep the nation safe and protect the UK’s interests.

-In total 14 naval vessels will be at sea over Christmas.
+In total 11 Royal Navy vessels will be at sea over Christmas.

-Since 1969, the UK has also had a submarine on patrol for every minute of every day, providing the UK’s nuclear deterrent and this Christmas is no different, as 150 men and women will be abroad the Vanguard-class submarine.
+Since 1969, the UK has also had a submarine on patrol for every minute of every day in the year, providing the UK’s nuclear deterrent – and this Christmas is no different.

 The Armed Forces will also be busy at home.

-Also on duty at home will be troops of the Household Division, keeping guard outside royal residences in London and Windsor.
+Also on duty at home will be soldiers from Nijmegen Company Grenadier Guards, keeping guard outside Royal residences in London and Windsor.

-In the South Atlantic, more than 1,000 personnel are stationed in the Falkland Islands.
+In the South Atlantic, about 1,200 personnel from all three services are stationed in the Falkland Islands.

-In Europe, 150 UK personnel of the Royal Scots Dragoon Guards are deployed in Poland and around 850 British personnel of the Queen's Royal Hussars are deployed in Estonia on NATO's enhanced Forward Presence (eFP) deployment.
+In Europe, 150 UK personnel of the Queen’s Dragoon Guards and Royal Yeomanry Reservists are deployed in Poland and about 800 British personnel from 5 RIFLES are deployed in Estonia on NATO's enhanced Forward Presence (eFP).

-Troops will also be in peacekeeping missions in Somalia and South Sudan.
+Troops will also be on peacekeeping missions in Africa during the festive season.

-Cover image: Irish Guards in the grounds of Royal Hospital Chelsea (Picture: MOD).
+Cover image: Irish Guards in the grounds of Royal Hospital Chelsea in 2018 (Picture: MOD).